innolitics/n2y/README.md

 ### v0.2.3

-- Skip files with falsey page names.
+- Skip Notion pages with falsey names.
-- Create shortcut flags for each parser arguement
+- Create shortcut flags for each parser arguement.